jsardo9/PokerInterface/README.md

 # PokerInterface
- Texas Hold'em interface for multiple AI and human players to play at a single table.
+ A Texas Hold'em interface with compatability for multiple AI and human players at a single table.